CambridgeMonorail/react-weapons-of-choice/.github/copilot-instructions.md

 - Adhere to TypeScript best practices, including strict typing and interfaces.
 - Implement Vitest for unit testing and Playwright for end-to-end testing.
 - Ensure all components are accessible and responsive.
+- shadcn reusable components are defined in @react-monorepo/shared